afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/03-sprint3-wireguard-nomade.md

 ##  Routing Configuration

 ### Announce OpenVPN routes (clients)
-To join to the `192.168.1.0/24`, `192.168.100.0/24`, `172.20.10.0/28` and `10.9.2.0/24` networks, PC-nomade must route traffic through its WireGuard VPN tunnel.
+To join to the `192.168.1.0/24`, `192.168.100.0/24`, `172.20.10.0/28` and `10.9.2.0/24` subnets, PC-nomad must route traffic through its WireGuard VPN tunnel.
 For doing this, these subnets must be announced to wireguard client via the directive `AllowedIPs=`.
 It specifies the subnets/host  whose traffic  that you want to route through your VPN tunnel.
 The rest of the traffic (not specified) will go via your local internet connection.

 Add internal networks to AllowedIPs:
 `AllowedIPs = 10.9.3.0/24, 192.168.0.0/16, 10.9.2.0/24, 172.20.10.0/28`